-Melita White, originally from Adelaide, has been composing for twenty years.
-During this time she has created music in a range of styles: from experimental and chance-based instrumental works to her own “neoplastic” style of composition, 12-tone chamber music, and electroacoustic works.
+Melita White, originally from Adelaide, Australia, has engaged intensively with music and composition since childhood.
+As a composer she has created music in a range of styles: from experimental and chance-based instrumental works to her own Neoplastic style of composition, 12-tone chamber music, and electroacoustic works.
 More recently, her music has explored feminist and personal themes.
 Melita considers composition to be a powerful tool that can bring about personal and social awareness and change.

 Melita has studied with a number of composers including Catherine Schieve, Raymond Chapman-Smith and Thomas Reiner.
 She participated in a composition workshop with Philip Glass in Perth in 2000.
-Since 2000, Melita has been based in Melbourne.
+Since 2000, Melita has been based in Victoria, Australia.
 She has a Master of Arts (Music Composition) from Monash University, for which she received an Australian Postgraduate Award.
-Melita has also lectured at Monash, where she helped devise a new unit about experimental composition.
+Melita has also lectured at Monash, where she created and taught a new unit about experimental composition.

 Melita's music has been performed widely in Australia: by flautist Geoffrey Collins, The Firm, Halcyon, The Seraphim Trio, and re-sound ensemble.
-Festivals that have featured her work include the Adelaide Fringe Festival (1994), The Barossa Music Festival (1998), The Australian Women's Music Festival (1998) and the Beijing International Congress of Women in Music (2008).
+Festivals that have featured her work include the Adelaide Fringe Festival, The Barossa Music Festival, The Australian Women's Music Festival and the Beijing International Congress of Women in Music.
 Her music has been broadcast on community, local, national and online radio stations in Australia, including numerous broadcasts and interviews on ABC FM's New Music Tonight program.
+Melita’s electroacoustic mass, Pope Joan, was part of the National Gallery of Victoria’s Melbourne Now exhibition in 2013-14, which attracted over 750,000 visitors.

 qualifications & music education

 - Bachelor of Music (flute performance), Canberra School of Music, Australian National University, Canberra, Australia.
-1st year of studies completed in 1992.
+1st year of studies completed.

 - Teachers included Catherine Way and Virginia Taylor.